Blockstream/Jade/release/README.txt

 * scripts/devfw.sh <new version>
 eg. './scripts/devfw.sh 0.1.33'
-- For each dev build dir (ie. jadedev and jade1.1dev, ble and noradio variants), signs the dev firmware 'jade.bin' with the dev/test key present in the scripts dir.
-Validates with the pubkey.
+- For each dev build dir (ie. jadedev and jade1.1dev, ble and noradio variants), signs the dev firmware 'jade.bin' with the dev/test keys present in the scripts dir.
+Validates with the pubkeys.
 Creates 'jade_signed.bin'.
 - Runs 'jade/tools/fwprep.py' on the signed binary 'jade_signed.bin'.
 This
   compresses the firmware file and generates the descriptive name using the standard/agreed format (<ver>_<cfg>_<decompressed_size>)_fw.bin).
 Also writes